franciscoambrosio/hidden-markov/README.md

 The version chosen for the on-line algorithm is the one found in "The on-line Viterbi algorithm" (Master’s Thesis) by Rastislav Šrámek.

-stdViterbi.c implements the Standard Viterbi Algorithm.
+stdViterbi.c implements both the Standard Viterbi Algorithm and the On-line Viterbi Algorithm.